Closeup of chickens eating and eggs

 Animal production systems

 Raising animals for food demands careful management from birth to harvest.
-This research team focuses on promoting the productivity, growth and health of food animals through better production practices.
-Team leader and poultry scientist Ken Macklin, for example, is researching probiotics and other feed additives as a means of controlling salmonella and intestinal diseases in chickens, while others are studying optimizing pastureland for grazing animals.
+This research team focuses on promoting productivity, growth and health of food animals through better production practices.
+One faculty member is researching probiotics and other feed additives as a means of controlling salmonella and intestinal diseases in chickens, while others are studying optimizing pastureland for grazing animals.
 Other projects are focused on developing more efficient ways to warm chicks in commercial settings and determining how feed form impacts feed consumption and growth in livestock.

 On another multidisciplinary project, team members are looking at using biofuel production byproducts as a sustainable source of animal feed.